The Bachelorette (American TV series) season 19

 The nineteenth season of The Bachelorette (also promoted as The Bachelorettes) premiered on July 11, 2022.
 This season features 26-year-old Rachel Recchia, a flight instructor from Clermont, Florida, and 31-year-old Gabby Windey, an ICU nurse from O'Fallon, Illinois.

 Recchia and Windey were the co-runners-up on the 26th season of The Bachelor featuring Clayton Echard.

 The season concluded on September 20, 2022, with Recchia accepting a proposal from 28-year-old general contractor Tino Franco.
 They broke up while the season was airing when it was revealed Franco cheated on her.
 During the live finale, runner-up Aven Jones asked Recchia on a date, and she said yes, but they decided not to pursue a relationship.
 Windey accepted a proposal from 29-year-old real estate analyst Erich Schwer, but their breakup was announced on November 4, 2022.
+On August 2, 2023, Windey came out on The View and mentioned that she was in a relationship with a woman named Robby Hoffman.
+Windey is the first Bachelorette lead to publicly announce a same sex relationship.

 This is the third American edition of The Bachelorette to feature two leads following the eleventh and sixteenth seasons; however, unlike those seasons, this is the first American Bachelorette season to have both Bachelorettes co-lead the entire season.
 This has already occurred with the first season of The Bachelorette New Zealand featuring Lesina Nakhid-Schuster and Lily McManus, and the sixth season of The Bachelorette Australia featuring sisters Becky and Elly Miles.